 The Dos and Don’ts

 If cooking Thanksgiving dinner is not in your plans, and instead you will be attending a meal hosted by a family member or a friend, things might seem out of your control.

 First, know your dosha with this quick quiz.

 Learning about your body type can be enlightening and help you make better food choices, particularly if combined with the principles of the six tastes and food combinations we just reviewed.

 But, remember.
-It is not doable to be and act perfectly Ayurvedic 100 percent of the time.
+It is not doable to be and act perfectly Ayurvedic 100% of the time.
 More so during the holidays.
-Striving for perfection can intensify Pitta characteristics that makes us be overly rigid and critical.
+Striving for perfection can intensify the Pitta characteristics that makes us feel overly rigid and critical.

 However, if you’ve been practicing Ayurveda for some time, and they notice you look great, tell them what you are doing.
 Sharing is caring, and that can motivate them to set some healthy goals for the new year.